JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/loops/README.md

 [Earlier](../conditionals-matching/README.md#example-the-unforgiving-club), an example regarded the procedure for admission to a peculiar club.
 Once accepted, the new member fills a form for referring friends so they can get invitations to join too.

-The rules are simple: at mininum one and at maximum three referrals can be supplied.
+The rules are simple: at minimum one and at maximum three referrals can be supplied.
 This behavior is implemented in flow [`com.acme.basic.referrals`](./project/code/com.acme.basic.referrals.flow).
 A dissection of the code follows.

 Before entering the loop, a couple of initialization statements: